Lord-of-Waffles/InfoSec24/Week2KillChain.md

 I set my region to Europe, and my location to Helsinki.
 This is relevant as it determines the system's date and time.
 I subsequently selected my keyboard layout as Finnish.

-Next, according to Kari's guide, the best option when it comes to partitioning your drive is the 'Erase Disk' option, so I checked.
-Blind loyalty has always been a strong suit of mine.
+Next, according to Kari's guide, the best option when it comes to partitioning your drive is the 'Erase Disk' option, so I checked. it Blind loyalty has always been a strong suit of mine.
 ![image](https://github.com/user-attachments/assets/abc5d35f-f040-4f2b-b006-e3e2e5c2c277)

 After this I created my user for the VM.
 For the password I used an example Kari uses a lot during class.
 Can you guess it?
 (Hint, it's a starchy root vegetable and some numbers.)